good-loop/doc/pages/policy/data-gdpr-policy.md

  - We agree to reasonable audits and inspections, and to provide the Data Controller with whatever information it needs to ensure that we are both meeting Article 28 obligations.
  - We will tell the controller immediately if asked to do something infringing the GDPR or other data protection law of the EU or a member state.

+## Transparency Consent Framework (TCF)

+The International Advertising Bureau (IAB) operates a framework for properly managing consent, called the [Transparency Consent Framework (TCF)](https://iabeurope.eu/iab-europe-transparency-consent-framework-policies/).
+Good-Loop complies with the TCF, and we are applying to be on the Global Vendor List (GVL)....

+### TCF Purposes and Features

+??

 ## See also

 Please also see the following relevant policies: